xyzbis/xingyu-sonya-zhu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Github, Github University, 2012
+* B.S. in Applied Mathematics, Wuhan University, 2013
+* B.A. in Mathematical Economics, Wuhan University, 2013
-* M.S. in Jekyll, Github University, 2014
+* M.A. in Economics, Simon Fraser University, 2014
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* Ph.D in Finance, Stockholm School of Economics, 2021 (expected)

 Work experience
 ======